zorker/rothui/wow7.0/oUF_SimpleConfig/README.md

 * **L.C.backdrop**: type:TABLE, backdrop setup
 * **L.C.textures**: type:TABLE, textures for statusbars and backgrounds
 * **L.C.colors**: type:TABLE, Houses colors for castbar and threat that are not handled by oUF attributes.
 Defines the bgMultiplier.

+#Tag methods and events

+Are you not satisfied with the tags provided by oUF or oUF_Simple?
+No problem.
+Open the tags.lua and create your own tag.
+Make sure to give it a unique name!
+An example tag method and event is given.

 ## Units